agtyra/goth-store/README.md

 ### 2. A diagram that contains the request client to a Django-based web application and the response it gives.

 ![alt text](diagram.png)
+- The diagram explains the relationships between Django components:
+    - urls.py: Matches the incoming URL request and routes it to the appropriate view.
+    - views.py: Handles the logic, interacting with the models.py for data, then passes the data to the HTML template for rendering.
+    - models.py: Handles database interactions, passing data back to views.py.
+    - The HTML template renders the final response which is sent back to the client.

 ### 3. Explain the use of git in software development!
+- Git is a widely used version control system in software development that helps manage and track changes in code.
+It allows multiple developers to collaborate efficiently by enabling them to work on different features or bug fixes in parallel.
+With Git, developers can commit changes, create branches for separate tasks, and merge them back into the main project while keeping a history of all changes.
+This makes it easier to revert to previous versions if needed and resolve conflicts that arise during collaboration.
+Overall, Git ensures better code management, collaboration, and project organization.

 ### 4. Why is Django used as the starting point for learning software development?
+- Django is often used as a starting point for learning software development because it offers a comprehensive, beginner-friendly structure for building web applications.
+It includes built-in features like authentication, routing, and database management, reducing the need for external tools and allowing learners to focus on core development concepts.

 ### 5. Why is the Django model called an ORM?
+- The Django model is called an ORM (Object-Relational Mapper) because it acts as a bridge between the database and the code by mapping database tables to Python objects.
+In Django, each model corresponds to a table in the database, and the fields in the model represent the columns of that table.
+The ORM allows developers to interact with the database using Python code instead of writing raw SQL queries.
+This abstraction makes database operations like creating, reading, updating, and deleting records easier and more intuitive, while also ensuring that the code remains database-agnostic, meaning it can work with different types of databases without needing modification.